 - Within a semester, a student who drops one section of a course and, at the same time, enrolls in an equivalent section of the same course shall not receive a refund of course fees for the dropped section or be charged course fees for the added section.
 An equivalent section is defined as a course offered for the same credit value, is subject to the same dollar amount of student fees, and is at substantially the same point in the course curriculum at the time of the drop/add.
 Section changes done after the first week of a course must be approved by a dean or associate dean and/or the instructor.

 - One hundred percent of the tuition and fees must be paid for added courses.
 If the reduction in tuition/fees for the dropped course exceeds the fees for the added class, the student will be issued a refund.
 If the added course exceeds the tuition/ fees of the dropped class, the student will be required to pay the additional amount owed at the time of registration.
 If the student is enrolled in a payment plan or is receiving financial aid, adjustments will be made accordingly.

 - Students who do not attend their first week of class without notifying the instructor or academic dean as to the reason for non-attendance will be automatically dropped from the class without prior notification.
 The vacancy created by their enrollment drop may be filled by other students seeking to enroll in the class.

 Tuition Refund Policy

-Refunds are issued per the official refund schedule available at any campus office.
+Refunds are issued per the official refund schedule available at any Student Services Information Center.
 Refund amounts are determined by the Wisconsin Technical College System (WTCS) Refund Policy and federal financial aid regulations.
 Refunds will be issued to the student unless a documented third party sponsorship or contract exists.
 In such cases the refund will be returned to the sponsor or contracting party.